ericlinxu/Kingdoms/DEVELOPMENT.md

 3. Working on making the UI more interesting
 4. Fixed small bugs
 5. Added in proper comments for all the files

+####4/30/20
+1. Added files for testing
+2. Finished testing for file_loader.cpp
+3. In the process of writing tests for player.cpp

+####5/1/20
+1. Finished testing for player.cpp, card.cpp

+####5/2/20
+1. Revised UI

+####5/5/20
+1. Added How To Play instructions in README.md
+2. Finished testing for engine.cpp
 ---